Many wild cat species are at high risk of becoming extinct from habitat loss, poaching, illegal wildlife trade and loss of prey.

 CRITICALLY ENDANGERED

 Found in Algeria, Benin, Burkina Faso, Mali and Niger.
-Population count as of 2016: 191
+The population count is currently estimated at around 250 individuals.

 Northeast African Cheetah